MadModsBattletech/BourbonVanillaEnhanced/README.md

 	* Stress levels and ejection chances for enemies as allies are in place now
 * Juggernaut (and Coolant Vent) suck
 	* Coolant Vent is gone and Juggernauts will pack their punch
+* Stability meta is built around missiles while Autocannons fall off in this regard, especially with the higher quality gear in late game
+	* This is moderately adjusted with missiles beeing a bit weaker and AC's better at dealing stability damage
+* Higher quality gear, especially some weapons are overpowered
+	* This is carefully reduced to make them still worthwhile but less godmode

 In addition to the above there are many small things in place which will most likely enhance the experience

 * You can choose a png for your pilots avatar (Thx to morphyum)
-* Dekker, Behemoth, Medusa and Glitch look really good now (Thx kohour)
+* Dekker, Behemoth, Medusa and Glitch look really good now (Thx to kohour)
 * The Argo holds a nice surprise
 * Shops have some regular gear
 * Some more opportunities to get your hands on SLDF Mechs